bsodzik/nvm/README.markdown

 First you'll need to make sure your system has a c++ compiler.
 For OSX, XCode will work, for Ubuntu, the build-essential and libssl-dev packages work.

 To install create a folder somewhere in your filesystem with the "`nvm.sh`" file inside it.
-I put mine in a folder called "`.nvm`".
+I put mine in a folder called "`.nvm`" and clone Node.js repository into same folder into 'src' directory.

-Or if you have `git` installed, then just clone it:
+Or if you have `git` installed, then just clone it and initialize submodules:

     git clone git://github.com/medikoo/nvm.git ~/.nvm
+    git submodule init
+    git submodule update

 To activate nvm, you need to source it from your bash shell